THOMASELOVE/432-classes-2025/class16/README.md

 6. Those of you who want to get way ahead of things, the [Project B instructions](https://thomaselove.github.io/432-2025/projB.html) are complete, and the [Project B proposal form](https://bit.ly/432-2025-projB-proposal) is open.
 The form is due Wednesday 2025-04-02 at Noon.
     - On 2025-03-03, I updated the [Project B instructions](https://thomaselove.github.io/432-2025/projB.html), and the [Project B portfolio template](https://github.com/THOMASELOVE/432-data/blob/master/data/432_projectB_portfolio_template.qmd) on our [432 data page](https://github.com/THOMASELOVE/432-data), so make sure you have the new versions.
 7. After the Quiz 1 deadline, I updated the `sup1000` example on our Shared Drive to include new sections 5-8, which cover the main regression modeling approaches we will see after Spring Break.
+8. Class 17, on 2025-03-18, and almost all subsequent classes (see the [Calendar](https://thomaselove.github.io/432-2025/calendar.html) for exceptions) will be held in Room E321-323 of the Robbins Building at CWRU.
+For directions to the Robbins Building at CWRU, which is located at 2210 Circle Drive Cleveland OH 44106, and information on parking and on accessing the building, [visit this link](https://case.edu/medicine/cbhi/about-us/directions-and-parking/cwru-school-medicine-health-sciences-campus).
+Again, our classroom is on the third floor of the Robbins building, and is room E321-323.

 ---